Romson-Niega/romson-niega/README.md

 ### I'm Romson, and welcome to my GitHub!

-I am a dedicated learner of all things networks and cyber security.
+I am a dedicated learner of all things networking and cyber security.

 - I’m currently working with Secure Infrastructure Section on firewall engineering and operations.
 - I'm currently employed at Internal Services Department - County of Los Angeles, https://isd.lacounty.gov